McGranahanLab/Guidebook/UCL_cluster_beginner_tutorial.md

 #$ -N test_multicore
 #$ -cwd
 ```
-there `-pe smp` option is not specified, and therefore considered just 1 core in use, amount of requested RAM is 1G * 1core = 1G
+there `-pe smp` option is not specified, and therefore considered just 1 core in use, amount of requested RAM is 1G x 1core = 1G

 ## Getting files to and from UCL cluster

 * If you use Windows - you're on your own =)
 * If you have mounted UCL cluster as described in the newcomers guide - just drag and drop in the corresponding window.
 * To copy from terminal:

 ```
 # to copy a single file from UCL cluster:
 scp <your_user_name>@gamble:/SAN/colcc/<path_to_your_file> .